 Talcum powder lawsuits are mass tort claims by women who have developed lung, endometrial, or ovarian cancer after regularly using talcum powder, also known as baby powder.
 These lawsuits claim that Johnson & Johnson, the maker of the baby powder they used, knew of the risks of developing cancer, but failed to warn anyone.

-Over 10,000 of these lawsuits have been consolidated into multidistrict litigation, and seek compensation for:
+Over 10,000 of these lawsuits throughout the United States have been consolidated into multidistrict litigation, and seek compensation for:

 - Medical expenses,